WDI-SEA/notes/05-node-express/express-intro/02routes.md

 ### More Route Styles

-#### Strings
+#### Paths

-Now let's try adding another route that has a string URL pattern:
+Now let's try adding another route that has the URL pattern of a string after the root slash:
 ```js
 app.get('/', function(req, res) {
   res.send('You've reached the home route!');